-[Check one only] A Child Support Guidelines Worksh eet IS or WILL BE filed in this case.
-This case
+[Check one only] A Child Support Guidelines Worksh eet IS or WILL BE filed d in this case.
+This case e

 involves the establishment or modification of child support.

-A Child Support Guidelines Worksh establishment or modification of child supp rne
+A Child Support Guidelines Worksh establishment or modification of child supp

-Leartify that a convert this decument was [hadrall weedly () a mailed () m sailed () faved
+•

-I certify that a copy of this document was [() hand delivered to
+I certify that a copy of this document was [( ) hand delivered to the person(s) listed -mailed ( ) mailed ( ) faxed

-Other party or his/her attorney:
+Other party or his/her attorney: Name:

 Address:

 City, State, Zip:

 Fax Number:E-mail Address(es):

-made in this affidavit and that the pur includes fines and/or imprisonment. isnment for knowingly making a taise statement
+made in this affidavit and that the pun includes fines and/or imprisonment.
+Dated: 3

+Dated:

-Dated: Signature of Party
+Signature of Party

-Printed Name:

 Address:

 City, State, Zip:

-Fax Number:E-mail Address(es):
+Fax Number:

-STATE OF FLORIDA COUNTY OF OKALOOSA
+STATE OF FLORIDA E-mail Address(es):

+COUNTY OF OKALOOSA

-Sworn to or affirmed and signed before me on by ·
+Sworn to or affirmed and signed before me on by

-NOTARY PUBLIC or DEPUTY CLERK
+NOTA RY PUBLIC or DEPUTY CLERK

-Print, type, or stam
+t, type, or stamp comn

 Personally known Produced identification

 Type of identification produced

-IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANK เร
+IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS

 BELOW:

-[fill in all blanks] This form was prepared for the: {choose only one } () Petitioner ()
+[fill in all blanks] This form was prepared for the: {choose only one } ( ) Petitioner ( )

 Respondent

 This form was completed with the assistance of:

 {name of individual}

 {name of business} ,

 {address}

-{city},{state}[telephone number} •
+{city},{state}[telephone number} ·